seaskyv/IBM-NOI-simulator/README.md

 # IBM-NOI-simulator
 IBM Netcool Operator Insight event simulator.
 This simulator written in Python, send simulated event to Netcool/OMNIBus socket probe.
+This script will simulate Related Event and Seasonal Event, also has the capabiltiy to add noisy event to prove RE and SE concept.

 ## Prerequisites
 Python, IBM Netcool/OMNIBus socket probe